September 19, 2022

 Unfortunately, I knew what that meant… a big descent was in my immediate future!

 My hunch wasn’t wrong.
 That valley was exactly where the Camino was headed, and the long, steep, paved descent had my knees crying out with each step.
-My right knee was a little sore, but it was left one that really bothered me.
-With each downhill step the pressure behind my left patella seemed to build.
+My right knee was a little sore, but it was my left one that really bothered me.
+With each downhill step, the pressure behind my left patella seemed to build.

 I tried to change my gait to a short shuffle-step rather than letting gravity pull me forward.
-But, even that didn’t help.
+But even that didn’t help.
 The road was just too steep.

 Then I tried to abate the steepness of the incline by zigzagging back and forth across the roadway, making my own switchbacks as I plunged down the pavement.
 This meant a lot of extra steps, and it didn’t do much to diminish my misery.

-The only thing that truly seemed to help relieve the sharp knee pain was just stopping to rest every 30 seconds.
+The only thing that truly seemed to help relieve the sharp knee pain was stopping to rest every 30 seconds.
 And that meant my pace was abysmally slow.
-Walk 30 seconds, rest, walk 30 seconds rest.
+Walk 30 seconds, rest, walk 30 seconds, rest.

-I could glimpse into all the backyards that backed up to this urban walking path too.
+I could glimpse into all the backyards that backed up to this urban walking path, too.
 Several of these homes had animals, but one in particular caught my attention.

 In that large yard, I spotted some ducks eating from a pile of household scraps.
 One of the ducks greedily grabbed a large piece of stale baguette away from the other ducks.
 But rather than attempting to choke it down right away, he quickly waddled all the way across the yard to a large pool of water with the bread in his mouth.